dinizpaulo669-cpu/restaurante/replit.md

 - **API Structure**: Resource-based routing with middleware for authentication and error handling

 ### Database Design
-- **Primary Database**: PostgreSQL with Neon serverless hosting for scalability
+- **Primary Database**: PostgreSQL with Supabase hosting for scalability and real-time features
 - **Schema Management**: Drizzle Kit for migrations and schema versioning
 - **Key Tables**:
   - Users (supports both customers and restaurant owners)